Join the Whatcom Democrats

 What Makes You a Democrat?

 Do you consistently vote for Democratic candidates because they reflect your values?
-Is it a feeling in your heart, or head, that you are?
-Have you previously declared your party affiliation when you registered to vote in another state?
+Do you believe that your elected officials should pursue a progressive agenda for our society?
+Have you previously declared your affiliation with the Democratic Party when you registered to vote in another state?
 Well, it’s time to make it official.
-Get involved and join the Whatcom Democrats or make an additional donation today!
+Join the Whatcom Democrats today!

 Benefits Of Membership